-- 6.1.1.
-Air Holding Test. - 6.1.1.1 Connect through a suitable Tee piece and adaptor, the oral tube with the oral valve in the open position, to a graduated water manometer (or a similar digital device for measuring back pressure). - 6.1.1.2 Slowly inflate the lifejacket from a regulated supply until manometer reads 200mbar
+6.1.1.
+Air Holding Test.

+6.1.1.1 Connect through a suitable Tee piece and adaptor, the oral tube with the oral valve in the open position, to a graduated water manometer (or a similar digital device for measuring back pressure).Note: Hammar inflators must be tested with the Hammar operating head fitted to the inflation chamber.

+6.1.1.2 Slowly inflate the lifejacket from a regulated supply until manometer reads 200mbar